vchrisb/django-stdimage/README.rst

   It not only increased performance but the garbage collection and therefore the huge memory footprint from previous versions.

+  **Note:** PyPy seems to have some problems regarding multiprocessing, for that matter all multiprocessing is disabled in PyPy.

 Testing
 -------